pshrmn/curi/docs/tutorials/README.md

 * [04 - Middleware](./04-curi-middleware.md) - Learn how to use Curi middleware functions and write your own.
 * [05 - Code splitting](./05-code-splitting.md) - Learn how to enable code splitting to reduce the initial bundle download size of your application
 * [06 - Route loading](./06-route-loading.md) - Learn how to use the route's `load` property
+* [07 - Server-side rendering](./07-server-rendering.md) - Learn how to render a Curi application on the server